MON-FRI: 9:00 AM – 6:00 PM

 Wall Lighting for Even Distribution

-Wall lighting is the most direct way to interact with wallpaper.
-It provides consistent illumination across the surface without creating harsh contrasts.
+Wall lighting is the most direct way to work with wallpaper.
+It provides consistent illumination across the surface without creating the harsh contrasts that ceiling-mounted downlights often produce.

 Accent Lighting for Texture

-Used correctly, accent lighting adds depth without increasing visual complexity.
+Used with restraint, accent lighting adds depth without increasing visual complexity.

 Floor Lamps for Layered Depth

-Floor lamps introduce light at a lower level, which helps balance vertical surfaces.
+Floor lamps bring light to a lower level, which helps counterbalance strong vertical surfaces and creates a sense of depth within the room.

 Table Lamps for Controlled Focus

-Table lamps provide localized lighting.
-Positioned on consoles or side tables, they create focal points that interact with the wall surface.
+Table lamps provide localised light.
+Placed on consoles, sideboards, or side tables, they create focal points that interact with the wall surface nearby without flooding the entire room.

-Pieces from the table lamps collection allow for precise control, enhancing wallpaper without overwhelming it.
+Pieces from the table lamps collection allow for precise control and work particularly well in smaller spaces where subtlety matters most.

 Integrating Wallpaper with Materials

 Wallpaper does not exist in isolation.
-It interacts with furniture, flooring, and decor.
-These elements must work together to maintain balance.
+It interacts with furniture, flooring, and every other material in the room.
+These elements need to work together to maintain overall balance.

 Using Wallpaper Across Different Spaces